 India and Pakistan foreign ministers meet

-The Indian and Pakistani foreign ministers are meeting in Islamabad in an effort to revive peace talks that froze after the 2008 Mumbai attacks.
+The Indian and Pakistani foreign ministers have begun talks in Islamabad in an effort to revive peace talks that froze after the 2008 Mumbai attacks.

-Pakistan says all issues are on the table for the talks between Shah Mehmood Qureshi and India's SM Krishna.
+Pakistan says all issues are on the table for the meeting between Shah Mehmood Qureshi and India's SM Krishna.

 Islamabad is expected to bring up its complaint that India is diverting water from rivers that cross the border.

-In February, the two nations' senior foreign ministry officials met in Delhi.
+In February, the two nations' foreign secretaries met in Delhi.
 Last month, their home ministers met in Islamabad.

 The 2008 Mumbai (Bombay) attacks - which severely damaged relations between the two - are expected to be the focus of the talks.

-Mr Krishna also met Pakistani President Asif Ali Zardari and Prime Minister Yousuf Raza Gilani on Thursday.
+Mr Krishna is also due to meet Pakistani President Asif Ali Zardari and Prime Minister Yousuf Raza Gilani.